 Students may work in HR, admin, PR and marketing, as well as choosing to become an academic or to re-train in law or to become a teacher.

-Specific jobs that may interest English graduates include: journalist, librarian, author, lexicographer, advertising, editorial assistant or to teach English at a school in the UK or another country.
+Specific jobs that may interest English graduates include; journalist, librarian, author, lexicographer, advertising, editorial assistant or to teach English at a school in the UK or another country.

-Stephen King, notorious author who wrote The Shining and Carrie studied BA English at the University of Maine, USA and Sigourney Weaver, an actor who is best known for the Alien films studied BA English at Stanford University, USA.
+Stephen King, the notorious author who wrote The Shining and Carrie studied BA English at the University of Maine, USA and Sigourney Weaver, an actor who is best known for the Alien films studied BA English at Stanford University, USA.
 Also, David Duchovny, known for his role as Moulder in The X Files obtained a BA and MA in English Literature from Princeton University and Yale University respectively.